 Browser extensions that claim to extract emails carry risk.
 Some tools promise to pull emails from LinkedIn profiles that the official export misses.
 LinkedIn’s Terms of Service prohibit automated data extraction.
 Accounts caught using these tools can be restricted or permanently banned.

-What to Do With the VCF File
+What to do With the VCF File

 Import to Phone Contacts